snlpatel001213/waves-documentation/en/getting-started/getting-started-for-developers.md

 # Developer guide

-Waves provides libraries to work with the platform from your applications.
+Waves provides client libraries to work with the platform from your applications.

 Also, you can create decentralized applications (dApps) on the blockchain using [RIDE](/ride/about-ride.md) language.
 The dApps functions can be called from applications using client libraries.